mjordan/islandora_themekey/README.md

 # Islandora Themekey

 Provides [Themekey](https://dupal.org/project/themekey) theme-switching rules for Islandora objects.
 In a nutshell, this module will change your site's theme based on attributes of Islandora objects.
 Currently, only rules based on Islandora object collection membership are supported.
 Supports membership in multiple collections.
+Additional use cases are welcome.

 ## Requirements